 Once a diagnosis is achieved, a neurologist’s attention shifts toward potential treatment options.
 Most problems involving the nervous system are treatable, while others are potentially fixable.
 Unfortunately, however, as is true in human medicine, some neurologic problems cannot be treated or corrected.
 Treatments can range from oral medications given at home to injectable medications given while hospitalized, brain or spinal cord surgery, radiation therapy or chemotherapy.

 Many neurologic diseases are not curable, however, they are manageable.
 As such, pets with neurologic diseases are typically prescribed some type of long-term therapy.
 Patients on medications chronically must be monitored carefully and need periodic recheck exams over time.
 Successful treatment of neurologic conditions is dependent on teamwork between the owner, the family veterinarian, and the neurologist.
 With appropriate testing, treatment, and follow-up, a veterinary neurologist can assist pets in living happier, healthier lives.

 If your pet needs to see a neurologist, speak with your primary care veterinarian about a referral to Upstate Veterinary Specialties, located in Latham NY, just minutes from Albany.
-Our veterinary neurologist Dr. Todd Bishop and the team at UVS can work with you and your primary care veterinarian to diagnose and manage your pet’s neurologic condition to improve their overall quality of life.
+Our veterinary neurologists Dr. Todd Bishop and Dr. Laura Krzykowski will work with you and your primary care veterinarian to diagnose and manage your pet’s neurologic condition to improve their overall quality of life.

 If you’re a referring veterinarian seeking more information about neurology/neurosurgery and treatments available for your patients at UVS, contact us today at (518) 783-3198.
 You can also refer a patient quickly and easily using our convenient online Referral Form.